argodev/studies/ot_survey/OT_Class_09_Manuscript.md

 In terms of an outline, the book of Hosea treats that central problem of idolatry in two main sections.
 The first three chapters are an extended parable based on the life of Hosea, using his marriage to an unfaithful wife to depict Israel’s relationship with Yahweh.
 And this image of a broken marriage provides a basic framework that runs through the entire Book of Twelve.
 Israel has abandoned her covenant with the Lord, but, like a faithful husband, God will pursue his true people and restore them.

 Then, chapters 4-14 contain messages from God to his people.
 With all the poetry and apocalyptic language, it’s very easy to get lost.
-But if you look at your outline on the back of the handout, you’ll see that there’s a basic threefold cycle which is repeated three times.  _Accusation_ in which God recites and condemns the sin of the people; _judgment_ threatened if they do not repent; and finally _mercy_ as God redeems his covenant people.
+But if you look at the outline in your handout, you’ll see that there’s a basic threefold cycle which is repeated three times.  _Accusation_ in which God recites and condemns the sin of the people; _judgment_ threatened if they do not repent; and finally _mercy_ as God redeems his covenant people.
 Knowing where you are in these cycles can help you keep track of the overall direction of Hosea’s prophecy

 How can we best summarize the themes of Hosea?
 Because the gripping story of Hosea’s marriage provides the analogy for the people’s broken relationship with God, it’s most helpful to see Hosea as a prophecy about love.
 Love – even God’s love – is greatly misunderstood today.
 So let’s take a look at Hosea and see what it teaches us about what God’s love is really like.